ckulasekaran/P81.62.16-KN-Website/src/videos.md

 &nbsp;

-I am also working on building two guitars for my children.
-So far, I have completed one and working on the next for my youngest.
-Will update when completed.
+I am currently building two guitars for my children.
+The first is [complete][1], and I’m now working on the second for my youngest.
+I’ll share an update once it’s finished.

+[1]: /post/the-kulasekaran-flying-v-kn-001-electric-guitar